Jon Kyl named to succeed John McCain in the Senate

 JOHN MCCAIN BURIED AT NAVAL ACADEMY NEXT TO LIFELONG FRIEND

-Kyl retired in 2013 after beocming the second-highest Republican senator, and served alongside McCain during his 18 years in the Senate.
+Kyl retired in 2013 after becoming the second-highest Republican senator, and served alongside McCain during his 18 years in the Senate.

+Filling McCain's seat marks a turning point in Arizona political history.
+That seat in particular has been held by two men who were heralded as giants of the Senate: McCain took the seat once held by Sen. Barry Goldwater after he had served in the House of Representatives.

+Outgoing Sen. Jeff Flake, R-Ariz., called Kyle a "great pick" as McCain's replacement, and that it was Ducey's selection entirely.

 McCain was buried on Sunday at the U.S. Naval Academy in a private ceremony, as per the wishes the Arizona Republican and 2008 presidential nominee who died Aug.
 25 from brain cancer at age 81.